rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ## Lost Identity

 In Python, you can introspect any object and its properties via the interactive shell.
-A function knows its identity, docstring etc. For instance, you can inspect the built in `abs` function in the following ways:
+A function knows its identity, docstring etc. For instance, you can inspect the built in `print` function in the following ways:

 ```python
 print